 RSOC 182 Shia Islam in the Contemporary World

-"'Ready to Be Martyrs': Egyptian Christians Claim Their Ancient Roots."
-America: The National Catholic Weekly, December 17, 2012.
+“‘Ready to be Martyrs’: Egyptian Christians Claim Their Ancient Roots.”
+America: The Jesuit Review, December 17, 2012.

 “Sunni, Shia, Zaydi: Religious Identity and Sectarian Proselytizing in Contemporary Yemen.”
 Journal of South Asian and Middle Eastern Studies 33.1 (Fall 2009).

 “Creatures Great and Small: Viewing Animal Suffering with Interfaith Eyes.”
-America: A Jesuit Magazine.
-April 28, 2008.
+America: The Jesuit Review, April 28, 2008.

 Notes from the Fortune-Telling Parrot: Islam and the Struggle for Religious Pluralism in Pakistan.
 London: Equinox Publishing, 2008.